rhodeon/go-backend-template/README.md

 ## Getting Started
 - Install the [just](https://just.systems/) automation tool to run commands in the `Justfile`.
 - Run `just install-tools` to install the binaries needed for other phases.
+They are installed into a relative `dev-tools` folder to avoid conflicts with globally installed versions.
 - Set up a new `.env` file using the vars set in .env.example as a guide.
 - Run `just migrations up` to set up the database.
 - Run `just api` to start the server.